The WellSpan Stroke Care Continuum

 - Intra-arterial thrombolysis

 WellSpan York Hospital, WellSpan Gettysburg Hospital and WellSpan Ephrata Community Hospital are all recognized nationally as Primary Stroke Centers by the Joint Commission.
 WellSpan York Hospital is the only hospital in York and Adams counties with neurovascular intervention capabilities, making it the preferred regional referral center for stroke care.

 WellSpan Gettysburg Hospital and WellSpan Ephrata Community Hospital patients have access to advanced, comprehensive, high quality care via telemedicine with WellSpan York Hospital.
 Many interventions can be done locally with the emergency department physicians and neurologists communicating via telemedicine.
 When interventional procedures are necessary, the patient is transferred to WellSpan York Hospital.

 Many stroke patients may require additional care following discharge from an acute care hospital.
 WellSpan offers a variety of resources to help meet those needs.

-- Inpatient Rehabiilitation Hospital
+- Inpatient Rehabilitation Hospital

-WellSpan VNA Home Care’s specialized team of physical, occupational and speech therapists work with physicians to provide the services necessary to treat patients in the comfort of their own home.
+WellSpan VNA Home Care’s specialized team of nurses, aides, and physical, occupational and speech therapists work with physicians to provide the services necessary to treat patients in the comfort of their own home.
 Home rehabilitation allows for great flexibility so that patients can tailor their program of rehabilitation and follow individual schedules.
 Home treatment gives people the advantage of practicing skills and developing compensatory strategies in the context of their own living environment.

 - Outpatient Rehabilitation